 If you think that you are going to be stuck with a cranky judge issuing a ruling in your divorce it’s time to think again.
-The vast majority of Texas divorces end not in the courtroom but in a mediator’s office.
-This may come as a surprise to any of you who have had to endure stories from friends and relatives about their own divorce nightmares- stories that likely climaxed in a heated courtroom drama.
+The vast majority of Texas divorces end, not in the courtroom but a mediator’s office.
+This may come as a surprise to any of you who have had to endure stories from friends and relatives about their divorce nightmares- stories that likely climaxed in a heated courtroom drama.

-Obviously, your case may be the exception that proves the rule that most cases do not go all the way to a trial.
-However, the likelihood is that your case will settle and you will avoid talking to a judge at all in your case.
+Your case may be the exception that proves the rule that most cases do not go all the way to a trial.
+However, the likelihood is that your case will settle and you will avoid talking to a judge at all your case.
 Getting to that point, and avoiding mistakes and problems, is the key to this discussion.
 Hiring the right attorney for you and your family takes research and knowledge of what your goals are and what is best for you.
 A family law attorney who is experienced in working with clients like you can be the best investment that you ever make.

 One of the characteristics that your attorney should embody is a certain degree of experience in helping to select a mediator for their clients.
 Just what a mediator does and how this person will impact your case is the subject of today’s blog post from the Law Office of Bryan Fagan, PLLC.